vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 puruṣa is lost.
 153. The distinctions have been ascertained, but the number of objects

 which possess multiple natures cannot be stated.
 Therefore, the author, taking a clay jar as an example, presents its varied nature.
 Its quality of being a knowable object is nothing but its identity with the knowing subject.
 Therefore, when the jar is known by all knowing subjects as a jar, then it comes under the sakala group.
-When, on the other hand, it is only perceived by Siva, it is none
+When, on the other hand, it is only perceived by śiva, it is none

-other than Siva Himself.
+other than śiva Himself.
 154. The seeker who apprehends the earth principle as Brahman, but

-who dies before becoming fully established in Siva, attains the
+who dies before becoming fully established in śiva, attains the

 state of vijñānākala.
 155. Those who practice the yoga of conceiving the earth principle as

 Brahman, by the end of the day of Brahmā (kalpa), or at the time

 of death, attain the state of pralayakevala.
-156. When the group of seven knowing subjects, from sakala to Siva, is
+156. When the group of seven knowing subjects, from sakala to śiva, is

 agitated (prakṣobha), they become intent on functioning in their respective fields.
 This agitation is known as a 'pulsation' or a 'change.'
 This brings about the appearance of the seven śaktis; there fore, the number of possessors of the śaktis (śaktimān) is also seven.